Example Brochure Listing

 Choosing Event Categories

-Upon registering you will be asked to choose one main category for your event (i.e. comedy, theatre, exhibition) and six free sub-genres (i.e. absurdist, contemporary, interactive).
+Upon registering you will be asked to choose one main category/genre for your event (i.e. comedy, theatre, cabaret & variety) and six free sub-genres (i.e. absurdist, contemporary, interactive).
 Your first choice sub-genre will appear on your brochure listing and the remaining five will serve as tags on the Brighton Fringe website.

 Please do not make your main category and your first choice sub-genre the same (i.e. comedy and comedy).
 If you do this, we'll contact you to change this to something else.